RichardDooling/Entertainment_Law/First_Amendment-Sex/First_Amendment-Sex.md

 > Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

 But as lawyers, agents and representatives working for artists, or as people who collaborate with and represent artists, we are usually not concerned about establishing religions or assembling to petition the government; we are concerned about SPEECH.
-So an edited version of the First Amendment for those in the entertainment industry might go like this:
+So an edited version of the First Amendment for those in the entertainment and publishing industries might go like this:

 > Congress shall make no law . . . abridging the freedom of speech.